dra2020/rdapy/README.md

 Redistricting analytics in Python

-This repository ([rdapy](https://github.com/dra2020/rdapy)) re-implements the main analytics used in [Dave's Redistricting](https://davesredistricting.org/maps#), ignoring a few DRA-specific aspects (in particular, the five [0-100] ratings).
+This repository ([rdapy](https://github.com/dra2020/rdapy)) re-implements the main analytics used in [Dave's Redistricting](https://davesredistricting.org/) (DRA), ignoring a few DRA-specific aspects (in particular, the five [0-100] ratings).
-Unlike the analytics used in the app ([dra-analytics](https://github.com/dra2020/dra-analytics)) which are implememented in TypeScript, these are implemented in Python.
+Unlike the analytics used in the app ([dra-analytics](https://github.com/dra2020/dra-analytics)) which are implememented in TypeScript, these are implemented in Python to make them easier to use outside of DRA.

+There is both a PyPi package and a command-line interface.

-## Categories
+## Package

-The analytics are organized by area:
+The analytics in the PyPi package are organized by area (in alphabetical order):

 - [Compactness](./docs/compactness.md): Various measures of compactness
 - [Equal](./docs/equal.md): Population deviation